shawnbk201/shawnbk201/README.md

 Software Developer
 ------------------

 I've been learning to code for several years, after switching careers.
 I started with HTML and JavaScript.
-I enjoy working with Node.js, React.js, JavaScript, Python and more.
+I enjoy working with Node, React, JavaScript, Python and more.

 * 🌍  I'm based in The Lands Between
 * ✉️  You can contact me at [shawnbk201@gmail.com](mailto:shawnbk201@gmail.com)